draekris/Barrage/README.md

 ### TODO:
 ##### Currently working on:
-* Marquee for metadata text
-  - (this is half finished in this version)
 * Folder drag-and-drop support
   - Ignore non-media files without throwing errors all over the place
 * Consolidate options to a config.json